Birth rate: National birth rates

-According to the CIA's The World Factbook, who presumably get their figures from the World Health Organization, the country with the highest birth rate is Niger at 6.49 children born per woman and the country with the lowest birth rate is Taiwan, at 1.13 children born per woman.
-However, despite not having any official records, it can be presumed for obvious reasons (only men are allowed to be Catholic priests) that the Holy See has the lowest birth rate of any sovereign state.
+According to the CIA's The World Factbook, the country with the highest birth rate is Niger at 6.49 children born per woman and the country with the lowest birth rate is Taiwan, at 1.13 children born per woman.
 Compared with the 1950s (when the birth rate was 36 per thousand), as of 2011, the world birth rate has declined by 16 per thousand.

 As of 2017, Niger has had 49.443 births per thousand people.

 Japan has one of the lowest birth rates in the world with 8 per thousand people.

 While in Japan there are 126 million people and in Niger 21 million, both countries had around 1 million babies born in 2016.

 Sub-Saharan Africa

 The region of Sub-Saharan Africa has the highest birth rate in the world.
 As of 2016, Niger, Mali, Uganda, Zambia, and Burundi have the highest birth rates in the world.
 This is part of the fertility-income paradox, as these countries are very poor, and it may seem counter-intuitive for families there to have so many children.
 The inverse relationship between income and fertility has been termed a demographic-economic "paradox" by the notion that greater means would enable the production of more offspring as suggested by the influential Thomas Malthus.